Use load balancing rules to automatically balance your team’s workload

 - If a conversation no longer meets the rule conditions at the time of assignment, it will still be assigned.
 Front’s rules engine does not re-assess rule conditions when a conversation reaches the front of a Load Balancing assignment queue.
 They are assessed at the time of the triggering event only (when an inbound message is received, conversation is unassigned, etc.).

 - Rules will not assign conversations to teammates who are marked as Out of Office.

 Click the gear icon on the top right of Front and into the Company settings tab.
-Go to Rules under the Team section, then click the Load balancing tab.
-You must be a Team Admin to set up load balancing rules and limits.
+Go to Rules under the Workspace section, then click the Load balancing tab.
+You must be a Workspace Admin to set up load balancing rules and limits.